Head of Content

 We recommend getting professional mortgage advice before making your application.

-Redundancy after receiving your mortgage offer
+Redundancy after receiving a mortgage offer

 If you've been made redundant after your mortgage offer, this can be a cause for concern.
 Lenders will closely analyse your situation and may decline your mortgage application.
 Most lenders have stricter lending criteria to ensure less chance of the loan defaulting.

-How to pay your mortgage if you've been made redundant
+How to pay your mortgage after redundancy

 -